 When I joined Conta Azul, they had also just extinguished the QA role, and the former QAs became business analysts, mainly helping product managers.

 I’ve seen other companies also discussing the need for QAs and in some cases a heated debate emerges around this topic.
 However, having or not having QAs should not be the center of the discussion.
 Having or not having this role is a solution to a problem, normally stated as “how can we improve the quality of our product?”, and this problem should be the center of the discussion.

 How can we improve the quality of our product?

 A simple Google search about software quality will yield tons of definitions normally around meeting functional and non-functional requirements.
 When software does not meet a functional or non-functional requirement, it has a defect, a bug.
 So, to improve the quality of a software product, we need to work on two things:

 - not generating new bugs.

 A good way to control this is having a weekly measurement of your bug inventory and new bugs per week and discuss this every week with the team.
 We did this at Gympass.
 We defined at the beginning of every quarter what’s the target for bug inventory and average new bugs per week.

-If the team were able to reduce the bug inventory from 220 to 135, this means the team solved at least 85 bugs.
-However, during the same quarter the team had an average of 15 new bugs per week, they created 15 new bugs per week x 13 weeks in the quarter totaling 195 bugs.
-So the team solved 85 + 195 = 280 bugs during the quarter, that’s a lot of bug correction work.
-If the team had generated 60 new bugs during the quarter, an average of 4.6 new bugs per week, instead of the 195 new bugs, the team could have zeroed the bug inventory.
+If we were able to reduce our bug inventory from 215 to 136, this means we solved at least 79 bugs.
+However, we created 226 new bugs (17.4 new bugs per week x 13 weeks) during the quarter.
+So we solved 79 + 226 = 305 bugs during the quarter, that’s a lot of bug correction work.
+If we had generated 90 new bugs during the quarter, an average of 6.9 new bugs per week, instead of the 226 new bugs, we could have zeroed the bug inventory.